 Your credit score will play a role in these purchases.
 Even a couple of points could cost you hundreds — if not thousands — of dollars in interest over time.

 So as you save up for these purchases, take steps to improve your credit score with a free service called Credit Sesame.
 It’ll take a look at your credit report and show you exactly what to do to improve your score.

 Boosting your score might be easier than you think, too.
 You might have an error hidden on your report — one in five reports do.
 Credit Sesame will help you detect these errors and even help you dispute them.

 Take Salome Buitureria, for example.
 The working mom in Louisiana found a major error on her report, thanks to Credit Sesame.
 The site helped her fix the mistake and take additional steps to raise her credit score nearly 200 points.

 Depending on your score, challenge yourself to add an extra 50 to 100 points to your score.
 Then, take 90 seconds to sign up with Credit Sesame and see how fast you can meet your goal.

 4. Secure Up to $1.5 Million in Life Insurance; Rates Start at $20/Month

 Have you thought about how your family would manage without your income after you’re gone?
 How they’ll pay the bills?
 Send the kids through school?
 Now’s a good time to start planning for the future by looking into a term life insurance policy.

-Rates start at just $16 a month.
+Rates start at around $20 a month.
 Plus, the peace of mind of knowing your family is taken care of is priceless.

 If you’re under the age of 54 and want to get a fast life insurance quote without a medical exam or even getting up from the couch, get a free quote from Bestow.